-The two Post Offices guarantee the right of transit for parcels over their territory to or from any country with which they respectively have parcel post communication.
+The two Post Offices guarantee the right of transit for parcels over their territory to or from any country with which they respectively have Parcel Post communication.
 Transit parcels shall be subject to the provisions of this Agreement and to the Detailed Regulations so far as these are applicable.

-1 Came into force February 1st, 1936.
+&lt;sup>1 Came into force October 1st, 1937.

-1 Traduction. - Translation.
+TRADUCTION. - TRANSLATION.